heyitaki/wordsmith/README.md

 # WORDAMENTPLAYER
-**Update**: A more recent version of this project can be found [here](https://github.com/akshaths/Word-Game-Winner).
-Please note that the game the program solves (and therefore the magic values that are used) is different.

 ### SUMMARY
 Wordament is an online word game inspired by Boggle in which players are given 2 minutes to find as many words as they can from a 4x4 board.
 Tiles cannot be reused, and words must be built from adjacent tiles.
 WordamentPlayer is a bot designed to play for the highest score possible.